Book Your Appointment Now!

 2. Prevention of Tooth Decay: Brushing with toothpaste and flossing removes bacteria and food particles.
 As a result, plaque cannot form.
 Plaque contains millions of bacteria and if the bacteria remains in contact with the teeth for prolonged periods of time, then decay or ‘caries’ starts to form on the tooth structure.

 3. Prevention of Tooth Loss: Plaque can affect the gums (gingiva) and the bone, which are responsible for anchoring the teeth in the jaws.
 At first, the bacteria in the plaque causes the gums to become swollen, red and even bleed.
 This is called gingivitis.
 If the gingivitis is severe, then the bacteria can start to affect the bone that holds the teeth in place.
 The bacteria eat away at the bone in small amounts.
 Over time, this bone loss can add up causing the teeth to loosen.

 Regular dental hygiene (brushing and flossing) will remove plaque and in turn strengthen the gums, eliminating the potential for the above mentioned problems!

 An ounce of prevention is worth a pound of cure.
 Call us today at (905) 791-3867 to book your appointment.
 We accept new patients, walk-ins and dental emergencies.

 About Dr. Axelrad

-Practicing dentistry for more than 23 years, Dr. Robert Axelrad owns and manages his own dental practice in Brampton, Ontario.
-Affectionately known by his patients as ‘Brampton’s Gentle Dentist‘, Dr. Axelrad moved his practice to its current, state-of-the-art dental office at Bestgate Professional Center in Brampton, Ontario in 2002 to accommodate his growing list of happy patients.
+Practicing dentistry for three decades, Dr. Robert Axelrad is a Brampton Dentist who owns and manages his own practice in Brampton, ON.
+Dr. Axelrad moved his practice to its current, state-of-the-art dental office at Bestgate Professional Center in 2002 to accommodate his growing list of happy patients.